 As a provincial organization, we can help put students and teachers in touch with local resources.
-The OHS has a network of over 850 heritage organizations, institutions and societies from all across the province.
+The OHS has a network of heritage organizations, institutions and societies from all across the province.
 A detailed list of their location and contact information can be found on our Heritage Directory & Map.

 The Ontario Historical Society is happy to act as liaison between teachers and students and the numerous heritage organizations, institutions and societies across the province.